CagriCatik/Contextus/README.md

 1. **Ingestion** – use [MarkItDown](https://github.com/openai/markitdown) to normalise
    heterogeneous documents to Markdown/plain text, split them into overlapping chunks, embed each chunk with SentenceTransformers, and persist the vectors inside FAISS.
-2. **Retrieval** – efficiently locate the most relevant chunks for a user question with score-aware reranking and token budgeting.
+2. **Retrieval** – efficiently locate the most relevant chunks for a user question with score-aware reranking, adaptive token budgeting, and configurable similarity thresholds.
 3. **Generation** – call either a locally hosted [Ollama](https://ollama.com) model or an [OpenAI](https://platform.openai.com) chat model with the retrieved context to produce grounded answers.
+4. **Memory orchestration** – persist multi-session conversations in a semantic vector index, summarise long-term context, and reuse high-confidence answers through a semantic cache.

 All moving pieces live in the `ragstack/` package so configuration, ingestion, and chat experiences stay modular and testable.